rtomrud/tagtoname/README.md

 tagtoname -n folder/*

 # Rename a file using a custom separator.
-# For example, if the file has the "artist" tag "Debussy", and the "title" tag
+# For example, if the file has the "artist" tag "Debussy" and the "title" tag
-# "Reverie", it will be renamed to "debussy_reverie.mp3".
+# "Reverie", the file will be renamed to "debussy/reverie.mp3" (since the
+# separator is "/", the folder "debussy" is created if needed).
-tagtoname -s _ file.mp3
+tagtoname -s / file.mp3

 # Rename a file using specific tags.
 # For example, if the file has the "title" tag "A Clockwork Orange", and the